 |Sweet butt-licking Jesus do I wish I were making this up.|

-You're throwing yourself into a really dark world, and the quality is deplorable.
+You're throwing yourself into a really dank world, and the quality is deplorable.
 Actually we need a new word, below deplorable, to properly handle this taintstank.
 (I vote for Santorumy.)
 Your writing will need to shine in order to lift yourself out of the cesspool.
 The expectation is that your digital publishing will suck and it will be absolutely up to you to prove otherwise.
 However, it's generally of a certain baseline quality that digital publishing lacks.